Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 In the application:

-1. Select **Exchange (FX) Rates** or **Daily Stock Price Data** option from the sidebar
+1. Select **Daily Stock Price Data** or **Exchange (FX) Rates** option from the sidebar.
-2. Select or unselect currencies to visualize euro exchange rates over time for select currencies
+2. Select or unselect currencies to visualize euro exchange rates over time for select currencies.
-3. Increase/decrease the stock price threshold value using the slider to visualize the exchange rates by currencies based on the set threshold
+3. Increase/decrease the stock price threshold value using the slider to visualize the stock prices of companies with varying volumes of NASDAQ trading activity.

 <!-- ------------------------ -->
 ## Conclusion And Resources

 Duration: 1

 Congratulations!
-You've successfully completed the Getting Started with Snowpark for Python and Streamlit quickstart guide.
+You've successfully completed the Getting Started with Snowpark for Python and Streamlit with Cybersyn data quickstart guide.

 ### What You Learned

 - How to access current Session object in Streamlit
-- How to load data from Snowflake Marketplace
+- How to load data from [Cybersyn](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc) on the Snowflake Marketplace
 - How to create Snowpark DataFrames and perform transformations
 - How to create and display interactive charts in Streamlit
 - How to run Streamlit in Snowflake